dhatri-a/Getting_And_Cleaning_Data_Assignment/README.md

 ## Files within this repository

-README.md : explains how all of the scripts work and how they are connected
+'README.md' : explains how all of the scripts work and how they are connected

-tidy_ data.txt : the tidy data set
+'tidy_ data.txt' : the tidy data set

-Cookbook.md : describes the variables, the data, and any transformations or work performed to clean up the data
+'CodeBook.md' : describes the variables, the data, and any transformations or work performed to clean up the data

-run_anaysis.R :does the following...
+'run_anaysis.R' :does the following...

     - Merges the training and the test sets to create one data set.
     - Extracts only the measurements on the mean and standard deviation for each measurement.